Language modeling via stochastic processes: Experiments

-We evaluate how well \model\ generates globally coherent text (\textbf{RQ4}) where the EOS token is omitted.
+We evaluate how well the Brownian bridge contrastive learning objective helps generate globally coherent text (\textbf{RQ3}) where the EOS token is omitted.
 We refer to this as the forced long text generation setup because the model must extrapolate beyond its natural end point in generation.
 Appendix~\ref{sec:long_text_generation_setup} details how the latent plan is generated.
 For reference, 1000 tokens is about $50\%$ longer than the average Wikisection document (the longest text domain).
 This setting is intrinsically difficult for auto-regressive models which do not have the ability to ``look ahead'' during generation \citep{lin-etal-2021-limitations}.

-We evaluate model extrapolation on three metrics.
+We evaluate model extrapolation on two metrics.
 First is ordering: how well do the models maintain the structure of the document (eg. turn-ordering in TicketTalk)?
 Second is length consistency.
 Length consistency captures common failure modes such as a model which stops modeling a conversation between two agents, and instead outputs a long monologue from one agent.
-Third is human evaluations, which measures the long-tail text quality.
-We examine the long-tail behavior as the complete 1000-token generation is long.

-The results are summarized in Table~\ref{tab:forced_long_generation_length} for length consistency, Table~\ref{tab:ordering} for ordering and Table~\ref{tab:human_eval_long_text_generation} for human evaluations.
-Overall, our method maintains text flow the best according to these metrics.
-A common failure mode of GPT2 is that it produces nonsensical text where it would naturally end generation; this is particularly noticeable on TM-2 and TicketTalk.
+The results are summarized in Table~\ref{tab:forced_long_generation_length} for length consistency and Table~\ref{tab:ordering} for ordering.
+According to the length consistency metric in Table~\ref{tab:forced_long_generation_length}, \static{} \modelabbr\ maintains text flow the best.
+Surprisingly, \static{} \modelabbr\ performs better than \modelabbr, which decodes from an actual Brownian bridge sequence.
+We hypothesize that training the decoder with the contrastive encoder regularizes the model to generate better forced long texts. \vaeabbr, \brownianabbr, \infonceabbr, and their \static{} variants do particularly worse than \static{} \modelabbr\ on length consistency on task-oriented and turn-taking domains like TM-2 and TT, suggesting that the Brownian Bridge objective can model these domains more faithfully.
+This suggests the importance of good latent dynamics for long text generation.
+Here, a common failure mode of the nominal GPT2 model is that it produces nonsensical text where it would naturally end generation; this is particularly noticeable on TM-2 and TicketTalk.
 Figure~\ref{table:text_examples} shows an example of our model's behavior versus GPT2's behavior on generating long texts in TicketTalk.
 The example illustrates how \model\ continues the dialog whereas GPT2 utters nonsensical text.
-These results are additionally confirmed by our human evaluation experiments: human evaluators rank \model's extrapolation ability better on all latent dimension settings than that of GPT2 (Table~\ref{tab:human_eval_long_text_generation}).